 Once all that data is in one place, you can then begin connecting with customers that you may not have reached before.
 Just like the contacts you already had in HubSpot, you’ll be able to more clearly segment and target these customers.

-Not only will new campaign possibilities help to increase revenue, but they’ll also increase customer lifetime value.
+Not only will new campaign possibilities help increase revenue, but they’ll also increase customer lifetime value.

-To make the automation process even easier, the Shopify Feature comes with three workflows that have already been created for you: abandoned cart nurturing, new customer welcome and re-engagement.
+To make the automation process even easier, the Shopify integration comes with three workflows that have already been created for you: abandoned cart nurturing, new customer welcome, and re-engagement.

-3. Shopify Products are Added to the HubSpot Product Library
+Shopify Products Are Added to the HubSpot Product Library.

-4. Ecommerce Dashboard is Added to your Dashboards
+The Ecommerce Dashboard Is Added to Your Dashboards.

 - Order snapshot